 This course will introduce graduate students to the social and emotional issues that confront students who are gifted.
 Special populations, including gifted/learning disabled, culturally diverse and those who are extremely precocious, will be considered regarding their unique characteristics and needs.
 An emphasis will be placed on programming and promising practices for these special groups of students.

 In this course, graduate students explore cultural, historical, political and economic factors that influence the education system (both private and public) in Costa Rica.
-Through readings, discussion and completion of a class project, students will gain information and insight into specific issues that affect schooling in Costa Rica.
+Through readings, discussion, reflection and completion of a class project, students will gain information and insight into issues that influence schooling in Costa Rica.
+Participants also make connections to their own classrooms, particularly in the experience of English language learners.

 The Independent Study allows graduate students to plan an independent course of study in consultation with a faculty advisor.
 Permission of M.Ed. director is required.
 No more than three hours of independent study may be applied toward M.Ed. degree.